RubixML/ML/docs/kernels/distance/jaccard.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Kernels/Distance/Jaccard.php">Source</a></span>

 # Jaccard
-This *generalized* Jaccard distance is a measure of distance with a range from 0 to 1 and is thought of as the size of the intersection divided by the size of the union of the two points.
+The *generalized* Jaccard distance is a measure of distance with a range from 0 to 1 and can be thought of as the size of the intersection divided by the size of the union of two points if they were consisted only of binary random variables.

 ### Parameters
 This kernel does not have any parameters.